abhishek-kumar-code/Redfish_Public/Specification.md

 The members of the collection of resources are returned as a JSON array.
 The name of the property representing the members of the collection shall be "value".

 ##### Partial Results
+Responses representing a single resource shall not be broken into multiple results.

-The service may return large collections of resources in multiple partial responses.
-For partial responses the service includes a next link property named "@odata.nextLink".
+Collections of resources, or resource ids, may be returned in multiple partial responses.
+For partial collections the service includes a next link property named "@odata.nextLink".
 The value of the next link property shall be an opaque URL that the client can use to retrieve the next set of resources.
-The next link is only returned if the number of resources requested is greater than the number of resources returned.
+The next link shall only be returned if the number of resources requested is greater than the number of resources returned.

 The value of the [count property](#user-content-resource-count-property) represents the total number of resources available if the client enumerates all pages of the collection.